 The invention, devotion and beauty that are at the heart of J.S.
 Bach’s more than 209 sacred cantatas continue to be a source of deep inspiration and consolation to believers and non-believers alike.
 For this concert of three of his acknowledged masterpieces: Brich dem Hungrigen dein Brot (BWV 39), Komm, du Süße Todesstunde (BWV 161) and Weinen, Klagen, Sorgen, Zagen (BWV 12), Ensemble Les Boreades join four of Europe’s greatest soloists specializing in Bach for one-to-a-part performances in the intimate surroundings of Christ Church Cathedral.

 “No present-day singer understands German sacred music of the 17th century better than the soprano Dorothée Mields and, unsurprisingly therefore, no one sings it better.” – International Record Review

-This concert is generously supported by Mark De Silva and Matthew White & Catherine Webster
+This concert is generously supported by Mark De Silva, Matthew White & Catherine Webster, and David McMurtry

 Click here for information about parking around / transiting to Christ Church Cathedral

 Cantata Komm, du süsse Todesstunde (Come Sweet Hour of Death) in C major, for alto, tenor, chorus, two recorders, strings and basso continuo BWV 161 (Weimar, 1716)